ARMmaster17/HIVEbook/GLOSSARY..md

 # Glossary

-## HIVIL
+## HIVE

-The scripting language and interpreter that drive the HIVE engine
+The engine that manages node connections and load distribution